OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

         """Unconstrained optimization of the Paraboloid with CONMIN."""

 In the Paraboloid component, you created an execute function to tell it what to do when the component is run.
-The OptimizationUnconstrained assembly does not need an execute function, because the Assembly class already has one that is sufficient for most cases.
+The ``OptimizationUnconstrained`` assembly does not need an execute function because the Assembly class already has one that is sufficient for most cases.
 However, this assembly does need an initialize function to set parameters for the optimization.
 This is what the ``__init__`` function does: